0xjustBen/0xjustBen/README.md

 I currently work in cyber consulting at Deloitte where I do a lot of RedTeam and internal penetration tests.

-I just finished my studies, so if you have a job to offer me why not.
+I just finished my studies, I have an engineering degree (MsC) in network and security, so if you have a job to offer me why not.
 Contact me and we'll see together!
 ```
 ## Goal to complete on 2021: